Belarusian nationalism: The Russian Revolution and Belarusian Democratic Republic

 World War I initially brought little in terms of growth for Belarusian nationalism.
 However, following the February Revolution, public discussion began to take place on the future of the Belarusian nation.
 Left- and right-leaning groups, among them the Belarusian Socialist Assembly and the Belarusian Christian Democracy.
 Following the October Revolution, the First All-Belarusian Congress was held, bringing together representatives from throughout Belarus.
 At the Congress, it was agreed to pursue independence, but disagreements between the left and right wings emerged over when to declare independence.
 The right, informally referred to as radaŭcami and consisting of delegates from the Belarusian Christian Democracy and Western Belorussia, sought immediate independence.
 On the other hand, the left, called the ablasnikami and made up of delegates from the Belarusian Socialist Assembly and Eastern Belorussia, sought temporary confederation with Russia as a more realistic alternative within the context of World War I and widespread poverty in Belarus.
 At the Congress' conclusion, a compromise was reached.
 However, following the compromise, supporters of the Bolsheviks stormed the building, brawling with delegates.

 After the Bolshevik attack on the Congress was thwarted, it was reconvened.
 In response to the Bolsheviks, the Belarusian Democratic Republic was declared by a unanimous vote.
 At the time, the event received little recognition, with an adviser to the Imperial German Army on Belarusian affairs claiming that "the Belarusian secessionism, supported by a few Vilna archaeologists and journalists, ought to be considered a local matter of no political consequence."
-However, it marked a landmark in the development of Belarus as an independent nation; for the first time, Belarus had become an independent nation, even if an unrecognised one.
+Nonetheless, it marked a landmark in the development of Belarus as an independent nation; for the first time, Belarus had achieved independence, even if this was unrecognised.